 As is the case when anyone buys carbon credits to offset nonrenewable energy use, whether this NASCAR trend actually decreases environmental impact is up for debate.
 But at least as far as raising awareness goes, it's a promising first step toward making NASCAR a slightly less destructive force.
 If actual technology changes follow, NASCAR might very well get pushed back on the list of environmentally nightmarish sports.

-For more information on NASCAR, global warming and related topics, look over the links on the next page.
+For more information on NASCAR, global warming and related topics, look over the links below.

 - The Top 10 Worst Effects of Global Warming

 - Is it easy to cheat in NASCAR?

 - Why is it so hard to understand the NASCAR penalty system?

 More Great Links